hackathonismb/Design-simple-iCn3D-UI-for-middle-high-school-students/README.md

 As this is a prototype workaround a file is needed.
 I put these in a structures directory, the commands are now:
 * NPM:  http-server -a localhost -o 'icn3d/?menuconfig=menu.json&type=pdb&url=/structures/3WD5_icn3d.pdb'
 * python: python -m http.server | python -m webbrowser 'http://localhost:8080/icn3d/?menuconfig=menu.json&type=pdb&url=/structures/3WD5_icn3d.pdb'
 The type parameter specifies either a pdb file or a png file.
-For png use type=png.
+For png use type=icn3dpng.
 The url paramter is the file path.
-State files can also be loaded for visualizing annotations using the statefile parameter, statefile=filepath
+State files can also be loaded for visualizing annotations using the statefile parameter, statefile=/filepath.
+Besure to specify the root dir in paths ("/").